Raf Antonio uses the form of photography to capture a realistic x romantic image of self.

 a less-Eurocentric Latin American beauty that I feel doesn’t get seen enough”.

 --- Raf Antonio in conversation with Alex Arsenych DeCastro,

 for Panther Daze Designs, a new independent lingerie company.

-Antonio puts on a pedestal everyday objects close to his personal history and past.
-His technique is subversive, reinventing the meaning of icons through exposure to personal histories via a camera lens.
+Antonio puts on the pedestal everyday objects close to his personal history and past.
+His technique is subversive, reinventing the meaning of icons through exposure to personal histories.

 Contextualising or consuming Antonio’s work involves looking at several pieces in different forms, and that would be the experience.
 Seeing one thing and the next allowing the space between to think, process or reflect.

 Raf Antonio makes public his experience growing up through a series of essays titled ESS-HAAAAAYS!
 Antonio has opened up his perspective to you.
 His work unique and his voice unique, reading each essay enables the ability to piece together the psyche behind the work and why each one is important to Antonio.
 Personal context allows a directed experience, it changes what a viewer processes when consuming one piece of work to the next.